 What Is Functional Rehabilitation?

-It is important that the body is exercised in a functional manner in order to build appropriate muscle as well as joint strength and flexibility.
-This ensures that the nervous system is working properly and using all parts of the body in the appropriate manner with the correct muscles firing at the right time.
+It’s vital to exercise the body in a functional manner to ensure appropriate buildup of muscle as well as optimal joint flexibility and strength.
+This will ensure that the nervous system works correctly and that you can use all parts of the body in a correct manner.

-Exercise specificity also is very important with sports injuries.
-In other words, the exercise program should be specific for the person, the type of injury and the sport they wish to begin playing.
-It should not be because the therapist has a list of exercises and machines they like to use with all their patients.
-A middle-aged mom is not going to get the same routine as a professional hockey player.
+It should be kept in mind that exercise specificity is highly important in the treatment of sports injuries.
+This means that the exercise program should be specific to the individual, the kind of injury that afflicts them, and the sport they play.
+A good sports injury chiropractor should not simply advocate a standard list of exercises and machines for all their patients.
+A middle-aged mom should not perform the same routine as a hockey player.